neoncortex/bashed/README.md

 - ederrorsound;
 - edalertsound;

 They should be a path to the desired sound file.
-The sound files will be played using ffplay.
+The sound files will be played using paplay, or if its not available, ffplay.

+## Notifications:
+If the variable ednotifysend contains 1, notify-send will be used to display notifications.

 ## Variables:
 - edcmd: Contains the command that should be used by es.
 It should be p, or n;